ack3rs/ackyLog/README.md

 # ackyLog

-Incredibly Simple customer logger that added a few extra bells and whistles on standard logging in Go.
+Incredibly Simple custom logger that adds a few extra bells and whistles on standard logging in Go.

 ## Requirements